BC Vision zero

 Stream #2

-Stream #2 funds projects that are led by Indigenous communities and governments.
-This aligns with BC Government’s commitment to reconciliation and working with Indigenous governments in a government‐to‐government relationship.
+Stream #2 projects fund projects that are directed by Indigenous communities and governments.
+This aligns with the BC Government’s commitment to reconciliation and working with Indigenous governments in a government‐to‐government relationship.
 Indigenous communities can set and direct their own priorities.

-Stream #2 grants may also include any items listed under Stream #1.
-It can extend to other Indigenous‐led road safety priorities, such as road safety planning, driver training, impaired driving, community consultations, stakeholder engagement, public awareness, a bike-share program, etc.
+Stream #2 grants may include any items listed under Stream #1, but also include other Indigenous‐led road safety priorities, such as road safety planning, driver training, community consultations, stakeholder engagement, public awareness, a bike-share program, etc.

-At this time, infrastructure projects on MoTI roads are not eligible for Vision Zero funding.
+Infrastructure projects on MoTT roads are not eligible for Vision Zero funding.
 However, our team of Injury Prevention Leads are more than happy to chat with you to learn more about your road concerns and connect you with other resources.
+To find out whether a roadway is under MoTT jurisdiction, follow the instructions outlined in the FAQ: How do I find out whether a road is under the BC Ministry of Transportation and Transit’s jurisdiction?

 Funding Details